luffyfly/choices/tech/why-js.md

-### Why do we choose js and wasm as our programming language for the modding system?
+### Why do we choose js as our programming language for the modding system?
 - Web is the future.
 We must embrace Web technologies and support Web as one of our primary platforms.
 - JavaScript is one of the most popular langauges in the world, compared to lua(the common language for modding).
 - JavaScript is easy to use, compared to Rust or C/C++?